MaxLeap/Docs/en/Android/Guide/Analytics.md

 ## Enable Service
 After the installation of SDK, LeapCloud will track app data automatically, including:
 1. Terminal
-2. Startup and exit
+2. Start and exit
-3. App crash
+3. App crash and other exception message

-The defalut status of LeapCloud Analytics Service is Enabled.
-You can add following code in `onCreate()` of the main `Activity` to disable it:
+LeapCloud Analytics Service is **Enabled** by default.
+You can add following code in `onCreate()` in main `Activity` to **disable** it:

 ```Java
 LCAnalytics.setAnalyticsEnabled(false);
 ```

 ## Channel
-Channel represents where did user download the app, like GooglePlay, App Store or other customized sources.
+Channel represents the store users download the app from, like GooglePlay, App Store or other customized sources.
 You can add following code in AndroidManifest.xml

 ```java
 <application>